sscott-cse/Intro-Deep-Learning-Notebooks/2024S_hackathons/README.md

 ## Welcome to the Spring 2024 CSCE 479/879 Deep Learning Course

-Hackathons are designed to introduce various concepts discussed in this course Hackathons are code snippets designed to familiarize students with the concepts discussed in lectures.
+Hackathons are code snippets designed to familiarize students with the concepts discussed in lectures.
 They provide students with necessary background and resources that come in handy while completing homeworks assignments and final project.
 Here is a roadmap for the hackathons you'll be completing this semster.